vermont42/Podcasts/README.md

 Podcast frequencies are approximate.
 Average length is of the past three episodes.

-Corrections and suggestions are welcome.
+Corrections and suggestions, via pull request or [email](mailto:vermontcoder at gmail dot com), are welcome.

 ### Accidental Tech Podcast
 * Description: A Perl developer and two iOS developers discuss news from the Apple ecosystem and [other](http://automobiles.honda.com/accord-sedan) topics.